The importance of customer research in business development

-Read what they post, what type of content they like and what are the topics they are more interested in.
+Read what they post, what type of content they like, and what topics they are more interested in.
 This will provide you with a deeper knowledge of what things you should be focusing on when talking to your audience.

-Run the user research for at least one month and when you have enough data, start connecting the dots.
-The cool thing about user research is that as soon as you have some data, you can start noticing patterns.
+Run the customer research for at least one month and when you have enough data, start connecting the dots.
+The cool thing about customer research is that as soon as you have some data, you can start noticing patterns.

 You will observe that your audience has something in common.
 Maybe they share the same interest, or they have the same struggles.

-This is the key result of user research: finding similarities and use them to build a persona.
+This is the key result of customer research: finding similarities and use them to build a persona.

 Awesome, now you have a lot of data about your audience.
 You know what they like, what they struggle with, what they wish they had to solve their problems.

-- Sales: use the info to write better calling-scripts, create your own objection handling playbook, write better emails.
+- Sales: use the info to write better calling scripts, create your own objection-handling playbook, and write better emails.
 It all works towards closing more deals

 - Marketing: use the info to identify the channels where your audience is more likely to be.
 Then use it to write hyper-targeted content, create a better social media strategy, write the copy of your ads, create more compelling value propositions